Why and How Participating In A Nature Photography Workshop – Part 1

 A photography workshop is primarily technical.
 However, both the participants and the trainers must be passionate about the wonders of nature.
 If the whole group, including the trainer, is in agreement, and everyone shares the same ethical and moral values, then the trainer will be able to transmit knowledge to the students well.

-For our part, we are always amazed by the richness of nature, whether we have observed an animal behavior or the light that bathes a landscape.
-Observing the world always gives us joy and inimitable, constantly renewed feelings.
+For my part, I am always amazed by the richness of nature, whether I have observed an animal behavior or the light that bathes a landscape.
+Observing the world always gives me joy and inimitable, constantly renewed feelings.

 The trainer’s goal is for the participants to be able to focus all their attention on the wonders of nature during the course.
 He should provide all the technical knowledge that the students need to be able to create beautiful photographs.
 They should avoid asking unnecessary questions or missing the sceneries in front of them.